 4.1.
-Present situation of EEDI with respect to vessel's length the vessels EEDI exceed the required value.
-It has been also observed that larger length vessels EEDI lies below the reference line.
+Present situation of EEDI with respect to vessel's length the reference line.
 In this case in vessels length range between 71 to 90m, there is no such vessel which does not meet EEDI reference line.

 Figure 3 Present situation on EEDI with respect to vessel's length